ArevikNavasardyan/ArevikNavasardyan/README.md

 - 👋 Hi, I’m @ArevikNavasardyan
 - 👀 I’m interested in Computer Science, Data and Science
 - 🎓 I’m currently studying at Franch University of Armenia
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me i21.navasardyan.arevik@etud.ufar.am

 <!---
 ArevikNavasardyan/ArevikNavasardyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.